 · Golden Lamp, Golden Land, Installation at Ellis Island Museum, NY (1993), and Grand Central Terminal, NY (1991).
 Construction of painted monoprints, montage and assemblage inspired by a Yiddish book dated 1879, that Schrier found in an LA trash heap.

 · Scroll, commission by the Jewish Theological Seminary of America, NY, 1985.
-Permanent installation; heat fusion montage and assemblage inspired by important manuscripts from the Seminary Library Rare Book Room, including manuscript fragments from the Cairo Genizeh dating from the 10th century.
+Permanent installation; heat fusion montage and assemblage inspired by manuscripts from the Rare Book Room;and the10th century Cairo Genizeh.

 · Forty Hamsa Forty Years, solo exhibition, Hebrew Union College- Jewish Institute of Religion Museum, New York, 1985.
 Mixed media works fusing dream images with generations of family photos and transfer prints of the Dead Sea Scrolls.